 Styx's 'The Mission' is a concept album set in 2033 involving the first manned mission to Mars.

 Inside the Beatles’ Lost ‘Sgt.
 Pepper’-Era Track ‘Carnival of Light’

-Most newlyweds like to spend their first few days as a couple far away from their hometown in some exotic locale, isolated from the rest of the world.
+Most newlyweds like to spend their first few days as a couple in some exotic locale.
+Then again, most couples weren't John Lennon and Yoko Ono.

 The History of Thin Lizzy’s ‘Whiskey in the Jar’

 Thin Lizzy’s 1972 recording of “Whiskey in the Jar” – a traditional Irish folk song that dates back to 1650 – was something of a lark.

 That Time Joe Jackson Got Jazzy on ‘Body and Soul’